Explore our history and present, to design our shared future.

 About The Program

-Join us for a transformative experience in Atlanta, GA, and along the Civil Rights Train in Montgomery.
-Explore how history, systems, and movements intersect – and how young people can design what comes next.
-Based in Atlanta with travel to Montgomery, Alabama, this immersive residential program connects the legacy of the Civil Rights Movement with modern tools for systems change and social innovation.
+Join us for a transformative experience in Atlanta, GA, and along the Civil Rights Trail in Montgomery.
+Explore how history, systems, and movements intersect–and how young people can design what comes next.
+Based in Atlanta with travel to Montgomery, AL, this immersive residential program connects the legacy of the Civil Rights Movement with modern tools for systems change and social innovation.

 Through workshops, site visits, and collaborative design sessions, Scholars examine systemic injustice, collective action, and the role of youth in shaping equitable futures.
-This experience blends history, creativity, and strategy – empowering participants to build bold, values-driven solutions grounded in community.
+This experience blends history, creativity, and strategy – empowering participants to build bold, values-driven solutions grounded in community impact.

 What You’ll Do

-• Explore global and domestic challenges through a systemic and intersectional lens
+• Explore global and domestic challenges through a systems and intersectional lens

 • Participate in workshops on systems thinking, social entrepreneurship, and values-based leadership